 Source: HR Reported data as of April 29, 2018

 Grow your business with detailed skills and competencies

 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of Media Production Director that make less than that salary.
 For example 50% of the people who perform the job of Media Production Director are expected to make less than the median.

 Oversees all aspects of an organization's production policies, objectives, and initiatives.
 Schedules and ensures proper utilization of organization's facilities and personnel for production.
 Must perform work within strict media deadlines.
 Determines the most efficient execution of production design including staging and lighting environment.
-May require a bachelor's degree in area of specialty and at least 7 years of experience in the field or in a related area.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on extensive experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Leads and directs the work of others.
-A wide degree of creativity and latitude is expected.
+May require a bachelor's degree.
 Typically reports to top management.
+Manages a departmental sub-function within a broader departmental function.
+Creates functional strategies and specific objectives for the sub-function and develops budgets/policies/procedures to support the functional infrastructure.
+Deep knowledge of the managed sub-function and solid knowledge of the overall departmental function.
+Typically requires 5+ years of managerial experience.
 View full job description